diage/CodariCore/README.md

 Figure out the correct time to name an arena
 Figure out about making things not stack.
 (Currently item spawners will stack and give you a bunch of stuff)(Objects are spawning over themselves)
 Trap icons need to be fixed to be spawnable
-Gate needs fixed
-Role items need removed for now from the kit
+Gate needs fixed							  //Implemented - needs testing Role items need removed for now from the kit  //Done

 ---------------
     : QOL :